 Chesterfield In The 1970s

-Onefiveninevideo uploaded thisSuper 8 film taken in Chesterfield, Derbyshire in 1974.
+Onefiveninevideo uploaded thisSuper 8 film from 1974.
 It includes: Chesterfield Town Hall, Foljambe Road, Barker Lane, Kennings Remould Tyre Factory, Queens Park Boating Lake, and the famous Chesterfield Crooked Spire.

 Dean Smith uploaded a 1970s video of Queens Park Annexe (and girls guide jamboree at Cutthorpe and Skegness holiday).